prisma/ecosystem-tests/README.md

 You need to use [yarn](https://yarnpkg.com) as it's used for bumping dependencies; i.e. run `yarn install` as a first step in your `run.sh` script.

+If you need additional dependencies such as CLIs, you can install them in the optional `prepare.sh` in a specific folder.
+It will automatically be picked up to run before the `run.sh` file does.

 **NOTE:**
 It's important to add `prisma2` as a devDependency and `@prisma/client` as a normal dependency in each project's `package.json´.